dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 <br>

-The hardest part with the car was this; in the second day morning I departed from the hotel and I had **Check Engine** light not long after.
+The hardest part with the car was this; on the second day morning I left from the hotel and not long after the **Check Engine** light came on.

 ![check-engine](/img/2025-12-07-rental-car-travel-dolomites/check-engine.webp)

-At first I thought it was temporary but it did not go away after turing the engine on and off several times.
+At first I thought it was temporary but it did not go away after turning the car on and off several times.
-I tried to call the office about the problem and get some help, and it was Saturday before noon but most of European rental car offices run until noon on Saturday and close on Sunday.
+I tried to call the office about the problem and get some help, but it was Saturday before noon but most of European rental car offices run until noon on Saturday and close on Sunday.
-Luckily I had a internet call voucher from E-sim dealer, so I called them as quickly as possible one and half hour before them closing but did not work maybe because there is some connection problem or they did not respond.
+Luckily I had a internet call voucher from E-sim dealer, so I called them as quickly as possible one and half hour before them closing.
+However it did not work maybe because there were some connection problems or they did not respond.
 As a last resort I called 24 hour roadside assistance of AVIS but they said they had nothing they could do about it.

-The best option is to contact the office but it would took 3 and half hour to get there so I gave up at last.
+The best option is to contact the office but it would took 3 and half hour to get there, so I gave up at last.
-I don't know how to fix the car and I thought it would give me another problem if I went to nearby repair shop and fix it so I tried to make some evidence about 'I did not any strange thing on the car and I tried to contact the office but did not make it' and drive the car as little as I could.
+I didn't know how to fix the car and I thought it would bring me another problem if I went to nearby repair shop and fix it.
+So I tried to make some evidence about 'I did not any strange thing on the car and I tried to contact the office but did not make it' and drive the car as little as I could.

-Fortunately I could drive the car to Venice Mestre and reported the problem upon the return and they said they could not compensate the issue since there had been no actual problem.
+Fortunately I could drive the car back to Venice Mestre and reported the problem upon the return.
+They said they could not compensate for the issue since there had been no actual problem.
 I knew the point and had been more worried about them coming after me but they just let me leave and no problem so far.
-I wish I had drove other places had the car not had any problem..
+I wish I would had drove other places had the car not had any problem..

 And even with full coverage insurance I filmed walking around the car right after pick up and right before return.
 With a video I felt relieved and liked to do so.

 ## How to Drive
-How to drive in Italy is not that difficult.
-You yield to pedestrians, turn left and right cautiously on green light then you will have no problem driving.
+Driving in Italy is not that difficult.
+You yield to pedestrians, turn left and right cautiously on green light then you will have no problem.

 But the parking system was a little difficult.
-But you can handle it if you study in advance but the real problem is ZTL.
+But you can handle it if you study in advance.
+But the real problem is ZTL.
 You don't know where you would meet ZTL so need to be alerted all time.
 More than that some ZTL zones have some details listed below but I could not understand them cause they were in Italian.